-- (6263) "Solicitation Document" means an Invitation to Bid, Request for Proposals or other document issued to invite offers from prospective contractors pursuant to ORS Chapter 279B or 279C, and includes all documents incorporated by reference. - (63) "Special Procurement" means, unless the context requires otherwise, a Class Special Procurement, a Contract-Specific Special Procurement or both (ORS 279B.085).
+- (64.)
+"Special Procurement" means, unless the context requires otherwise, a Class Special Procurement, a Contract-Specific Special Procurement or both (ORS 279B.085).
 A "Class Special Procurement" means a contracting procedure that differs from the procedures described in ORS 279B.055, 279B.060, 279B.065 and 279B.070 and is for the purpose of entering into a series of contracts over time for the acquisition of a specified class of goods or services (ORS 279B.085(1)(a)).
-"Contract-Specific Special Procurement" means a contracting procedure that differs from the procedures described in ORS 279B.060, 279B.065 and 279B.070 and is for the purpose of entering into a series of contracts over time for the acquisition of a specified class of goods or services (ORS 279B.085(1)(a)).
-"Contract-Specific Special Procurement" means a contracting procedure that differs from the procedures described in ORS 279B.060, 279B.065 and 279B.070 and is for the purpose of entering into a single contract or a number of related contracts for the acquisition of specified goods or services on a one-time basis or for a single project (ORS 279B.085(1)(b)). - (64)65) "Specification" means any description of the physical or functional characteristics, or of the nature of a supply, service or construction item, including any requirement for inspecting, testing or preparing a supply, service or construction item for delivery and the quantities or qualities of materials to be furnished under a Contract.
+"Contract-Specific Special Procurement" means a contracting procedure that differs from the procedures described in ORS 279B.055, 279B.060, 279B.065 and 279B.070 and is for the purpose of entering into a single contract or a number of related contracts for the acquisition of specified goods or services on a one-time basis or for a single project (ORS 279B.085(1)(b)). - (65.)
+"Specification" means any description of the physical or functional characteristics, or of the nature of a supply, service or construction item, including any requirement for inspecting, testing or preparing a supply, service or construction item for delivery and the quantities or qualities of materials to be furnished under a Contract.
 Specifications generally will state the result to be obtained and may, on occasion, describe the method and manner of doing the Work to be performed.
-Specifications may be incorporated by reference and/or through attachment to the Contract. - (6667) "Statement of Work" means a written statement that specifically describes the phases of work or services, major tasks, or areas of responsibility the Contractor is to perform at a particular site, or within a particular locale during a stated period of time, according to a schedule of delivery.
-The statement must identify specific objectives that the Contractor is to attain or describe, in detail, and the deliverables that the Contractor is to provide. - (68) Telecommunications" means 1-way and 2-way transmission of information over a distance by means of electromagnetic systems, electro-optical systems, or both.
-(Verbiage taken verbatim from OAR 137-045-0010(26). - (6869) "Work" means the furnishing of all materials, equipment, labor and incidentals necessary to successfully complete any individual item in a Contract or the entire Contract, and successful completion of all duties and obligations imposed by the Contract. - (6970) "Writing" means letters, characters and symbols inscribed on paper by hand, print, type or other method of impression, intended to represent or convey particular ideas or meanings.
-"Writing," when required or permitted by law, or required or permitted in a Solicitation Document, also means letters, characters and symbols made in electronic form and intended to represent or convey particular ideas or meanings.

-(70/11) "Written" means existing in Writing.
+Specifications may be incorporated by reference and/or through attachment to the Contract. - (66.)
+"Standard Fee Contract" means a contract awarded for service to be performed for a standard fee, when the standard fee is established by the College, and a like Contract is available to all qualified applicants. - (67.)
+"Statement of Work" means a "Written" statement that specifically describes the phases of Work or services, major tasks, or areas of responsibility the Contractor is to perform at a particular site, or within a particular locale during a stated period of time, according to a schedule of delivery.
+The statement must identify specific objectives that the Contractor is to attain or describe, in detail, and the deliverables that the Contractor is to provide. - (68.)
+Telecommunications" means 1-way and 2-way transmission of information over a distance by means of electromagnetic systems, electro-optical systems, or both. - (69.)
+"Work" means the furnishing of all materials, equipment, labor and incidentals necessary to successfully complete any individual item in a Contract or the entire Contract, and successful completion of all duties and obligations imposed by the Contract. - (70.)
+"Writing" means letters, characters and symbols inscribed on paper by hand, print, type or other method of impression, intended to represent or convey particular ideas or meanings.
+"Writing," when required or permitted by law, or required or permitted in a Solicitation Document, also means letters, characters and symbols made in electronic form and intended to represent or convey particular ideas or meanings. - (71.)
+"Written" means existing in Writing.

-SECTION 200 - PUBLIC CONTRACT SPECIAL PROCUREMENTS

-General Contract Special Procurements
+SECTION 200 - PUBLIC CONTRACT SPECIAL PROCUREMENTS General Contract Special Procurements